mendix/docs/content/en/docs/appstore/connectors/aws-authentication.md

 #### 3.1.1 Setting up IAM Roles Anywhere on AWS

 For the setup of IAM Roles Anywhere, see [AWS documentation](https://docs.aws.amazon.com/rolesanywhere/latest/userguide/introduction.html).
+Make sure that the user that you create or choose has the required permissions.
+The permissions given to this user are beyond the scope of this document, but should be the minimum access required to perform the functions of your AWS connector(s).

 #### 3.2.2  Adding the Client Certificate in Mendix Deployment Portal